 Let’s talk about each of these options and review some of the benefits and drawbacks of each.

-* A few independent dealers are also brokers, which means they can get you a new car direct from the manufacturer in the year/make/model and all the trimmings you want.
-Pricing will be comparable to franchise dealers because they do the negotiating on your behalf
+An Independent Dealership is one who is not affiliated with any particular car manufacturer.
+These dealerships usually offer used cars only.
+However, a few independent dealers are also brokers, which means they can get you a new car direct from the manufacturer in the year/make/model and all the trimmings you want.
+Pricing will be comparable to franchise dealers because they do the negotiating on your behalf.

 Easy to spot due to the car manufacturing company’s name being in the title, franchise dealers tend to carry vehicles for only one (or a couple of partnering) manufacturers.
 For example – Bell Ford, or Camelback Toyota.